 The PCA must be notified of concentrations if they trigger one of the three alternative jurisdictional thresholds:

-b) Market share threshold: a notification is mandatory if the implementation of the concentration results in the acquisition, creation or reinforcement of a share equal to or exceeding 50% in the “national market” for a certain product, or in a substantial part of it.
+b) Market share threshold: a notification is mandatory if the implementation of the concentration results in the acquisition, creation or reinforcement of a share equal to or exceeding 50% in the “national market” for a certain product or service, or in a substantial part of it.

-c) De minimis market share threshold: a notification is mandatory if there is an acquisition, creation or reinforcement of a share between 30% and 50% in the national market of a certain product or service, and if at least two of the undertakings concerned achieved an individual turnover in Portugal of at least €5 million in the previous financial year.
+c) Market share + turnover threshold: a notification is mandatory if there is an acquisition, creation or reinforcement of a share between 30% and 50% in the national market for a certain product or service, and if at least two of the undertakings concerned achieved an individual turnover, in Portugal, of at least €5 million in the previous financial year.